wazuh/wazuh-documentation/source/installing-splunk/splunk-forwarder.rst

 This section explains how to configure the Splunk Forwarder to send alerts to the Indexer component.

-- ``inputs.conf`` : The Forwarder needs this file to read data from an input.
 - ``props.conf`` : In order to consume data inputs, Splunk needs to specify what kind of format will handle.
+- ``inputs.conf`` : The Splunk Forwarder needs this file to read data from an input.
+In this case, the Wazuh alerts file.

 Set up data collection
 ^^^^^^^^^^^^^^^^^^^^^^